Photography copyright © Di Fruscia. All rights reserved.

 As a teenager I worked in a music store.
 At the age of 17 I started working in bars and nightclub.
 I then met a guy who got me in the fitness industry and started working also as a graphic/web designer for a sport supplement company in Montreal and later on became the Marketing Manager for that same company.
 During that time I also kept my job as a bartender and did this part time for close to 15 years.
 One day the owner of the supplement company came to me and ask me to undertake the task of learning photography.
 He grew tired of paying professionals photographers to take pictures of athletes and shots of his whole product line.
 At first, I thought this was an absurd request but decided to try it anyway.
 He purchased my first camera, which was the Minolta XTsi, and there I went, trying to learn this great tool.
 I literally started reading everything I could find about photography and quickly this task became a hobby.
 I was taking pictures of pretty much everything from lamppost to cars, flowers, insects..you name it.
-My hobby really turned into a passion the time I did a road trip across the charming province and Quebec and ended up on top of Mt Ernest Laforce in the Gaspe peninsula.
+My hobby really turned into a passion the time I did a road trip across the charming province and Quebec and ended up on top of Mt Ernest Laforce in the Gaspe peninsula Spring Day in my lifetime.
 I knew then that this was my calling.
 That day it hit my like some sort of divine intervention… I wanted to experience, see & fell the beauty of our beautiful planet and photography was the perfect medium to do so.
 Since then I have set my lifelong goal to always perfect my craft.
 I know that this will be an endless curve and I will only have myself to blame if I don’t live up to my full potential.

 2. Everyone has seen that your work is filled with rich and vibrant scenes which adds impact to the emotional value of the image, but what according to you is your particular style of photography – what according to you is the most important before you trip the shutter/present an image to your viewer ?